joakim/kay/README.md

 ## Syntax

 Everything is an expression.
-There are no statements, only cells and messages.
+There are no statements or variables, only cells and messages.

 Syntax for sending a message to a cell: